 The layers of clear cells that form the cornea can spread to fill in a shallow scratch over about 24 hours and they usually heal quickly.
 (Your eye will usually need to be padded shut for this to happen, so that healing is undisturbed.)

 Deeper scratches, such as can be formed by contact lenses which are not well looked-after or cleaned, can leave a permanent scar which can permanently affect vision.
-See separate leaflet called Corneal Injury and Foreign Bodies for more details.
+See the separate leaflet called Corneal Injury and Foreign Bodies for more details.

 Inflammation of the cornea is called keratitis.
 Infective keratitis may be caused by various organisms including bacteria and viruses, the latter being the most common cause.
 The cold sore virus and the chickenpox/shingles virus are common culprits.
 Bacteria usually only infect the cornea once the surface is damaged, such as following corneal abrasion or prolonged contact lens wear.
-See also separate leaflets called Shingles (Herpes Zoster) and Eye Infection (Herpes Simplex).
+See also the separate leaflets called Shingles (Herpes Zoster) and Eye Infection (Herpes Simplex).
 Conditions which reduce immunity also increase the risk of infective keratitis; this includes HIV/AIDS, immunosuppressive medication and some inflammatory autoimmune diseases.

 Corneal infections can temporarily reduce visual clarity.
 In some cases they can thin the cornea or lead to corneal scarring.
 Generally speaking, the deeper the corneal infection, the more severe the symptoms and complications.

 Corneal infection is caused by the cold sore (herpes simplex) virus and this can cause an ulcer on the surface of your eye.
 This causes redness, soreness and blurred vision.
 The pain can be very intense but the diagnosis can only be made by a doctor or nurse who stains your eye in order to see the ulcer.
 The treatment of this type of ulcer is with antiviral eye drops; vision is not usually permanently affected.

 Arc eye, snow blindness and photokeratitis